-All students, including bursary students will be issued with a certificate relating to the payment or exemption of the CVE by the CROUS via the portal messervices.etudiant.gouv.fr
+All students, including scholarship holders will be issued with a certificate relating to the payment or exemption of the CVEC by the CROUS via the portal messervices.etudiant.gouv.fr

 UniCredit and Universities Masterscholarship

-UniCredit & Universities Foscolo Foundation offers a scholarship to a student national from one of the 15 European countries in which UniCredit Group operates with outstanding academic background and accepted in the “doctoral path” of the Master 2 in Economics. http://unicreditanduniversities.eu/index.php/en/home.html
+UniCredit & Universities Foscolo Foundation offers a scholarship to a student national from one of the 15 European countries in which UniCredit Group operates with outstanding academic background and accepted in the “doctoral path” of the Master 2 in Economics (Master 2 in Economic Theory and Econometrics). http://unicreditanduniversities.eu/index.php/en/home.html

 Deadlines to apply: February to April.
 For more information, visit the website of the French Embassy in your country.

 United States Department of Education: Federal loan deferment